Technology / Networking

 Published on June 17, 2021

-A switch's job is pretty simple: take the information that comes in from one port and pass it along to another port.
+A switch's job is pretty simple: take the information from one port and pass it along to another port.
 Most switches are so good at that job that if a device on Port #1 has something private to say to a device on Port #2, those packets can get passed along without any other ports "hearing" what was said — or even knowing the data got passed at all.

 In this blog post, we'll talk about what CAM table overflow attacks are, why someone might do them, and show you the actual commands to run to set up countermeasures that prevent them.